-The classical algorithm for finding such a lasso is the Nested Depth First Search (NDFS) algorithm [3].
-State-of-the-art implementations of this algorithm, with various improvements [7], [10], can be found in tools such as SPIN [12] and ZING [1].
+[7], [10], can be found in tools such as SPIN [12] and ZING [1].
 However, this methodology requires the ability to cache the entire state (or a fingerprint of it).
 Consequently, both SPIN and ZING support their own input languages for writing models of actual systems.
 This is not readily possible in our setting.

-The P programming language [6], [15] was co-designed with P#.
+The P programming language [6], [16] was co-designed with P#.
 It carries the same state-machine and message-passing structure as P#.
 However, unlike P# which is an extension of the C# language, P is its own programming language with its own data types and type system, designed in a manner that a P program can be compiled directly to ZING's input language.
 (A P program can interface with external C procedures for deployment in production, but the programmer is required to provide P models of any external procedure.)
 Thus, a P program can be analyzed using ZING.
 We coded some of our simpler benchmarks in P, where it was possible to capture the entire program state.
-However, ZING's performance was disappointing, often unable to find the bug in the program.
+However, ZING was often unable to find the bug in the program.
 This was because of two main reasons.
 First, the encoding of fairness in the translation to ZING introduced a lot of non-determinism in the model.
 Second, NDFS insists on a DFS order to explore the state space.
 Our benchmarks have infinite state spaces (or very large, even when the execution depth is constrained [7]).
 We found NDFS often getting lost in exploring sub-regions of the state space that did not have bugs and not being able to exhaustively cover the sub-region before it timed out.

 Previous work on stateless techniques, which do not capture the program state, is usually restricted to safety properties.
-They advocate encoding liveness properties as safety assertions that check for progress explicitly [18].
+They advocate encoding liveness properties as safety assertions that check for progress explicitly [19].
 Our approach instead automatically reports a lasso as a proof of "no progress".
-MACEMC [13] and CHESS [14] are stateless approaches that directly look for liveness violations.
+MACEMC [13] and CHESS [15] are stateless approaches that directly look for liveness violations.
 They have already been covered in the paper.